Mount Oeta: National Park

 In 1966, Mount Oeta became the sixth of Greece's national parks in accordance with Royal Decree 218/1966.
 With an area of 7,000 hectares, of which 3,370 form the core zone and 3,630 the periphery, the park covers approximately one fourth of the mountain's area and is the third largest in Greece.
 Any human activity that impacts the local environment in whatsoever way is forbidden within the national park's boundaries.
 The area of the national park has furthermore been declared a Special Area of Conservation as part of the Natura 2000 Network.
 The Gorgopotamos Gorge has also been declared a SAC, and together with the national park and the Asopos valley forms the broader "Mount Oeta National Park - Asopos Valley" Special Protected Area.
 Oeta also has two wildlife refuges, where hunting is forbidden: the Skasmeni Frantzi – Dyo Vouna area on the northeastern slopes, and the Oiti–Pavliani area on the southeastern.
 The national park and protected areas are overseen by the Management Body of Mt Oiti National Park, established as an agency of the Ministry of the Environment in 2002 (Law 3044/2002).

 Flora

+Due to unique geomorphology, Oeta has a rich flora, with 1,149 identified plant species, and an estimated presence of c.
+1,250, representing about 20% of all flora of Greece.
+The mountain hosts two endemic species, Veronica oetaea of the genus Veronica, and Allium lagarophyllum of the genus Allium.
+Veronica oetaea is found only at the Livadies plateau and considered critically endangered, while Allium lagarophyllum has been documented in the gorges of the Gorgopotamos and Asopos rivers.

+The dominant species is fir (Abies cephalonica), with fir forests covering over a third of the mountain, between c.
+600 m and 1600 m of altitude.
+Black pine (Pinus nigra) is found in an isolated area on the northeast of the mountain.
+On the southern and western slopes there are oak forests (often mixed with fir), along with other broadleaved plants like Arbutus and Pistacia lentiscus.
+In the river gorges, planes, willows, and alder trees can be found.

+Slightly over 10% of the mountain—a comparatively high proportion—are meadows, which along with the exposed rocky slopes are the areas of highest diversity.
+The mountain has a rich variety of flower species, such as lilies, croci, orchids, iris, violas, etc. It is therefore known as the "mountain of flowers".
+Along with the nearby Giona and Vardousia ranges, Oeta is the southernmost limit of presence for plants of northern origin, such as Actaea spicata or Rhynchocorys elephas.